Module 5 - COLREGs

 - Diamond — towing with tow exceeding 200m

-- Two cones apex together — fishing with gear extending >150m
+- Two cones apex together — vessel engaged in fishing

 Continue studying COLREGs